 As previously reported Sutton Foster will play Inga, the role created by Teri Garr; Tarzan star Shuler Hensley will be the Monster; Thoroughly Modern Millie actor Marc Kudisch is the police inspector who suspects Dr. Frankenstein; Cloris Leachman will re-create the role of horse-frightening Frau Blucher; and Roger Bart as the hunchback Igor (pronounced "EYE-gore").

+Susan Stroman, who guided Brooks and Meehan's The Producers to success, will direct.
 The Post previously reported that the show will likely open in Chicago in summer 2007 and then arrive on Broadway in the fall.
 Previously, Seattle was mentioned as a possible launch town for the show.
 Brooks and Meehan have been laboring on the script since early 2003.

 The film starred Gene Wilder as a descendant of Dr. Frankenstein who goes to Eastern Europe and takes up his ancestor's hobbies, and Peter Boyle as the monster he creates.
 It was one of Brooks' most successful comedies, and, to many film critics, his most consistent and polished work.
 The movie, a parody of the classic horror films of the 1930s, was made in black and white and featured a famously hilarious scene in which the Frankenstein monster is presented to the public in top hat and tails, performing Irving Berlin's "Puttin' on the Ritz."
 Just as the stage version of The Producers kept the song "Springtime for Hitler" from the original film, this number will be retained in the legitimate adaptation (the Berlin estate OKed it).